 In order to delegate properly, good communication skills are necessary.
 When speaking to your team about delegation of tasks let your team know you are available if a question or problem arises.

 But the biggest barrier to delegation by Project Controllers is not communication; it is the fear of loss of control.
 Ironically, the solution is frequent communication and transparency with people to whom you have delegated to.
 This allows you to check the task’s progress and gives you an enhanced sense of control and, at the same time, decreases the fear of losing control.
 So resolve to trust your skills at delegating.

 Resolution Five: Make Sure Project Goals Align With Project Strategy

 What causes this gap between planning and performance?
 Research shows that 95 percent of individuals in a company do not know or cannot understand the strategy they are working towards.
 This means that if those who operate processes designed to enhance the company value do not know the strategy, they lack a necessary component of the knowledge needed to help the company implement it correctly.

 Project Controllers do understand the strategy and goals they need to deliver and measure.
 Always remind your team of what the strategy is and how the project works maintain value.
 Another way to accomplish strategy and project alignment is to utilize KPIs [Key Performance indicators] or Balanced Scorecard and associated tools to help measure project status and team performance.

 “Organizations that combine excellence in tactical project implementation with alignment to strategy, teams knockout projects successfully 90 percent of the time.
 Those that neglect strategic alignment are successful only 34 percent of the time.”

-Make these five Project Controller’s resolutions for 2015 and see your team soar to the top, with you in the lead.
+Make these five Project Controller’s resolutions and see your team soar to the top, with you in the lead.